7Spade/cursor-memory-bank/SYSTEM_ARCHITECTURE.md

 sequenceDiagram
     participant User as 新用戶
     participant UI as Angular UI
-    participant FA as FirebaseAuthService
+    participant FA as AuthService
-    participant DA as DelonAuthService
+    participant DA as AuthIntegrationService
-    participant ACL as DelonAclService
+    participant ACL as ACLService
     participant US as UserService
     participant UR as UserRepository
     participant ES as EmailService